File Formats

 Unpacked .json

-The legacy Helix utility can also read and write unpacked JSON for selected utility modes.
+The Helix utility can also read and write unpacked JSON for selected utility modes.
 The modern HelixPatchFileHandler only accepts .hls and .hlx as normal workflow inputs and requires output files to use the same extension as the input.

 Measurement Files